Parent Focus: Four Ways Benefits Support Work

 Medi-Cal resource rules for people who work:

-• There is no resource limit for income-based Medi-Cal, no matter how old your child is.
+• There is no resource limit for Medi-Cal!

 The bottom line